mxcl/PromiseKit/Documentation/CommonPatterns.md

-# Common Patterns
+# Common patterns

-One feature of promises that makes them so useful is that they are composable;
+One feature of promises that makes them particularly useful is that they are composable.
-enabling complex, yet safe asynchronous patterns that would otherwise be quite intimidating with traditional methods.
+This fact enables complex, yet safe, asynchronous patterns that would otherwise be quite intimidating when implemented with traditional methods.

 ## Chaining

-The most common pattern with promises is chaining:
+The most common pattern is chaining:

 ```swift
 firstly {